 I ended up taking the bags completely apart, so if you want to be extra crafty, you might just want to make your own.
 Made it kinda nice though because I didn’t have to measure or iron it.
 Ahh… the seam ripper… my favorite tool!

 At this point, you want to sew/embroider everything that you want on both sides of the bag.
 I’m giving you the patterns for FREE here, so please take a minute and subscribe to my blog.
-By downloading these patterns, you agree that you will not make anything to sell.
-I worked hard to make them and ask that you respect my creativity.
+You’ll get the fairy embroidery pattern and the shark and dinosaur applique patterns.

 Be sure not to stitch through the seams of the bag.
 The patterns will tell you what stitches to use, how many strands of embroidery floss, etc. I HIGHLY recommend using a wool felt or, my favorite, a wool felt blend!
 Especially for something like this that you want to last.
 Again, see my post about felt here.
 I also recommend machine stitching the tooth for durability.
 Make sure to leave the top open so it can function as a pocket for the lost tooth.
 I embroidered an initial on the bottom right of the side with the tooth.